Get your free photography lesson plan

 2. Masks and Blending Modes

-For a stubborn chromatic aberration occurrence, you need to put more effort to remove it.
+For a stubborn chromatic aberration occurrence, you need to put more effort into removing it.
 You can use masks and blending modes to remove blunt fringes.

 The first way you can do this is by using the blur effect just a little bit to disguise the fringes.
 Use the blending mode to set the picture back to normal.
 The chromatic aberration will be gone or appear less saturated.